Skitzzy/variable-bonding/docs/guides/allocator_v1_guide.md

 ### Returning

 The second step is to return funds after the strategy has been closed.
 We utilize the `deposit` function to do this.
-Deposit allows an approved contract to deposit reserve assets into the treasury, and mint OHM against them.
-In this case however, we will NOT mint any OHM.
+Deposit allows an approved contract to deposit reserve assets into the treasury, and mint MGMT against them.
+In this case however, we will NOT mint any MGMT.
 This will be explained shortly.

-**NOTE**: The contract must have the "reserve depositor" permission, and that deposited reserves increase the treasury's ability to mint new OHM (since backing has been added).
+**NOTE**: The contract must have the "reserve depositor" permission, and that deposited reserves increase the treasury's ability to mint new MGMT (since backing has been added).

 Pass in the address sending the funds (most likely the allocator contract), the amount to deposit, and the address of the token.
-The final parameter, profit, dictates how much OHM to send. send\_, the amount of OHM to send, equals the value of amount minus profit.
+The final parameter, profit, dictates how much MGMT to send. send\_, the amount of MGMT to send, equals the value of amount minus profit.

 ```solidity
 function deposit(